top of page

 Chase Teron - Grizzly Bear Toba Inlet

 Visiting British Columbia is dream experience for world travellers looking for nature and adventure.
-The salmon run season is the best time for viewing and photographing Xawgəs - Grizzly Bear on the BC Coast.
+The salmon run season is the best time for viewing and photographing Xawgəs - Grizzly Bears - on the BC Coast.

-Yekwamen (Toba Inlet), on the edge of the Great Bear Rainforest is the southern most point for grizzly bear viewing and one of the best places for bear viewing due to the remote location, intimate viewing area and consistent bear sightseeing's.
+Yekwamen (Toba Inlet), on the edge of the Great Bear Rainforest is the southern most point for grizzly bear viewing and one of the best places for bear viewing due to the remote location, intimate viewing area and consistent ability to see the bears.

-Yekwamen remote inlet within the Klahoose First Nation territory and tours are led by Indigenous guides along with your full time professional photographers with in field and editing instruction.
+Yekwamen remote inlet is within the Klahoose First Nation territory and tours are led by Indigenous guides along with your full time professional photographers who have in-field editing and instruction.

 PHOTO TOUR HIGHLIGHTS: